haikion/kaukkis/README.md

-# Kaukkis
+﻿# Kaukkis
 Kaukkis is a remote controller application for Maemo platform.
-It supports output plugins and in the future will support theme plugins.
-Currently there is only one output plugin to control X-window-system through a network.
+It supports output plug-ins and in the future will support theme plug-ins.
+Currently there is only one output plug-in to control X-window-system through a network.

 ## Compilation